vonarnoldnicole/bachelor-thesis-genai-scania/README.md

 # bachelor-thesis-genai-scania
+Title: Leveraging Artificial Intelligence for Initiating Transformative Advancements at Scania – A Comprehensive Analysis of Internal Process Optimization

 This project explores how Generative AI can be leveraged to optimize internal processes at Scania.
 Through interviews, secondary data, and analytical frameworks such as the Technology Acceptance Model, Socio-Technical Systems Theory, and Kotter’s Change Management Theory, we highlight both opportunities and challenges of implementing AI in a global industrial organization.

 Key Findings: